-- Carrier should always allow baby to be in a squatting straddle position (a froggy or M position reducing risk of Dysplasia of the hip).
+Carrier should always allow baby to be supported in a squatting straddle position (a froggy or M position reducing risk of Dysplasia of the hip).

 - Material supporting the bottom should also support the thigh to the knee.

-- Baby should always be carried facing inwards (supporting the natural C curve of baby’s spine and protecting baby from over stimulation).
+- Baby should always be carried facing towards the wearer (supporting the natural C curve of baby’s spine and protecting baby from over stimulation).